ClaireH97/JEE2/README.md

 In order to respect the MVC model, you can find our javaBeans in the source package, folder : group2jee.projet2.jee.<b>model</b>

 <h3>Servlet</h3>
+Those servlet, will help us to treat the request and redirect the client through the different JSP

 <h3>Persistance with JPA </h3>
 You can find our Persistance file at this path : src/main/resources/META-INF<br>
 This Persistance file will be used by EmployeesSessionBean.java<br>

+<h3>SGBD : MySQL</h3>
+In order to use the MySQL Connection, please follow the instruction Step 1 and Step 2 <br>

 <h3>Continuous delivery pipeline with Jenkins</h3>
 Please follow the different steps presented in the file<b>"How to create the pipeline.pdf"</b>